ncbi/elastic-blast-docs/docs/source/troubleshooting.rst

 If the command above fails, you may need to ask your GCP account administrator to run the command on your behalf.
 If this is not possible, setting the ``ELB_DISABLE_AUTO_SHUTDOWN`` environment variable to any value will disable the auto-shutdown feature and remove the requirement for these additional permissions.

+**Please keep in mind that disabling this feature requires you to invoke 'elastic-blast delete' to avoid incurring charges after ElasticBLAST has completed its operation.**